REFER A PATIENT - Please click here for details.

 Some patients may find that they do not have fluid in their legs, however MLD would be considered appropriate by most therapists to optimise the lymphatic system and keep the lipoedema tissue soft.

-Dr Lekich and Lipoedema Surgical Solution do not endorse specific MLD therapists, or offer a specific provider post surgery.
-However, we do have an online support register where you can find providers to support you on your lipoedema journey.
-Along with MLD therapists you may find lipoedema friendly providers for compression, dieting, GPs, and more.
+Our team at Lipoedema Surgical Solution do not endorse specific MLD therapists, or offer a specific provider post surgery.
+However, we do have an online support register where you can find providers to support you on your Lipoedema journey.
+Along with MLD therapists you may find Lipoedema friendly providers for compression, dieting, GPs, and more.

 For patients having a straight forward recovery, MLD in the first week is advisable and some of the local MLD therapists have a mobile service.